 Library staff does not monitor children’s use of the Internet.
 Children are less likely to encounter objectionable material and will get more out of the online experience when they have adult supervision.
 The Library encourages parents and legal guardians to become involved in their children’s use of the Internet, including the appropriate use of safety and security techniques.

-The following programs are available on the Library computers: Internet and Office XP with the following applications: Word, Excel, Publisher, and PowerPoint.
+The following programs are available on the Library computers: Internet and Microsoft Office with the following applications: Word, Excel, Publisher, and PowerPoint.

 Available for Purchase